 Step 2: Age & Income

-Now, the SSA wants to know if you meet the disability program’s age and income requirements:
+Now, the SSA wants to know if you meet the age and income requirements:

-- Are you at least 18, but younger than full retirement age?
-You cannot qualify for SSD benefits if you’re under 18 or are already at least 66 years old (FRA).
+- Are you at least 18, but younger than 67?
+You cannot qualify for SSD benefits if you’re under 18 or are already drawing early or regular retirement from Social Security.

-- Your monthly income from all sources combined must fall below $1,350 in order to qualify.
+- Your monthly income from all sources combined must fall below $1,470 in order to qualify.
 If you’re still working when you apply for benefits, the SSA will automatically reject your claim.
-But if you currently receive workers’ comp, alimony, child support or insurance payments, it can’t be more than $1,350/month.
+But if you currently receive workers’ comp, alimony, child support, or insurance payments, it can’t be more than $1,470 every month.

 - Do you already receive some Social Security benefits?
 If you draw early retirement from Social Security, then you cannot qualify for SSD benefits.
-However, you may potentially qualify for reduced SSD payments if you receive survivor’s or spousal benefits.
+However, you might qualify for reduced SSD payments if you receive survivor or spousal benefits.

 Step 3: Medical Evaluation

 The SSA evaluates disability claims for strokes under their Blue Book guidelines for Section 11.04 Central Nervous System Vascular Accident.
-To qualify as disabled, you must have one or more of these stroke side effects for at least 3 months:
+To qualify, you must have one or more of these stroke side effects for at least 3 months:

-- Trouble communicating effectively (i.e., you cannot speak clearly or understand what others say or written words)
+- Trouble communicating well with others (i.e., you cannot speak clearly, understand what others say, or communicate through writing)

-- Trouble remembering or following basic verbal instructions, dealing with changes to your work routine or interacting with other people normally
+- Trouble remembering or following basic verbal instructions, dealing with changes to your work routine, or interacting with other people as expected

 - Does your doctor expect your stroke side effects to last at least 12 months?
-The SSA cannot award disability benefits for conditions that improve in less than a year.
-Only permanent or long-term disabilities qualify for benefits as well as certain terminal illnesses, like pancreatic cancer.
+The SSA cannot award benefits if you’ll get better in less than a year.

 - Are you still working?
 You must prove to the SSA that your stroke forces you to stop working for at least one year.
-If you can’t do the job you had before your stroke, is there any other work you can do?
-People with high school diplomas are much more likely to qualify for SSD benefits than those with college degrees.
+If you can’t do the job you had before your stroke, can you do other work?
+People with high school diplomas are much more likely to get SSD benefits than those with college degrees.
 If you’re working part-time, read Do I Have to Quit My Job? to learn more.

-Having a lawyer file your disability claim almost triples your chances for getting benefits the first time you apply.
-In fact, a Social Security attorney or advocate may speed up your claim review faster than the usual 3-5 months.
-These lawyers work on contingency, which means you pay $0 for legal assistance if you don’t win.
-Most people who apply without legal assistance wait 1-2 years for their first disability payment.
+Having a lawyer file your disability claim almost triples your chances for getting benefits.
+In fact, a Social Security attorney may speed up the process faster than the usual 3-5 months’ wait time.
+These lawyers work on contingency, which means you pay $0 unless your case wins.

 Get Your Free Benefits Evaluation